Sreejan-Patel/Clash-of-Clans-Jr./README.md

     - Black Color

 - **Spawning Points**
-    - the enemy troops spawn at these points in the village
+    - the enemy barbarians spawn at these points in the village
     - Barbarians have 3 spawning points defined which activates by passing the key's - i , j , k
     - King has a separate spawning point defined which activates by passing the key - b